ByteWelder/ByteWelder.com/_posts/2023-05-20-building-a-handheld-pc.md

 # Various learnings

-In this chapter, I'll do a quick summarization of my most notable learnings that aren't covered above:
+Here's a quick summarization of some noteworthy learnings that aren't covered above:

 As mentioned before, **airflow** was important.
 I had to cool the BMS board and also the Pi.
 Some holes for airflow would be insufficient.
 I ended up roughly aligning my components in the direct airflow of the fan.
 This ended up also as a bit of a constraint on the rest of